-Further, SES will also raise concern if the annual remuneration paid to the Promoter NED is more than 50% of the total remuneration paid to all other NEDS put together during a particular financial year, unless compelling reasons are provided.
+SES will also raise concern if the annual remuneration paid to the Promoter NED is more than 50% of the total remuneration paid to all NEDs put together during a particular financial year, unless compelling reasons are provided.
+Further, when the annual remuneration paid to the Non-Promoter NEDs is more than 50% of the total remuneration paid to all NEDS put together during a particular financial year, SES will evaluate the proposal on a case-to-case basis.